 Use the same clause in the purchaser contract, when acquiring a replacement property, just substitute Buyer for Seller, and vice versa.

-Step 6: 45 days after settlement, exchanger must notify e1031xchange in writing of potential replacement properties.
+Exchanger must notify e1031xchange in writing of potential replacement properties

 But the deadline is sooner if tax filing is done before the 180 day expiration.
 For example, if you sell your relinquished property on December 15, 2011, and submit your tax filing for 2011 on April 1, 2012, then the acquisition of the replacement property must happen on or before April 1, 2012, and not the typical 180 days after sale.
 To avoid this trap, have your tax preparer file a timely extension.